deepnlpf/site/docs/guide.md

 ```

 ### One file
 The supported text file type is ```.txt``` .
 Enter the path of the directory containing the text file with the sentences to be processed.
-Make sure that there is only the file in that directory if it will be processed.
+Make sure that there is only the file witch it will be processed in that directory.
 Do not include the file in the path.

 ```
 /home/user_name/dataset/file.txt